rafaellmario/RadioUFMGStreamSetup/Readme.md

 ```bash
 $sudo apt install liquidsoap  liquidsoap-plugin-alsa liquidsoap-plugin-flac liquidsoap-plugin-ogg -y
 ```
-> Since the `opus` is a proprietary audio format, in ubuntu 18.04 and later versions the opus plugin must be removed.
+> **Pay Attention**: Since the `opus` is a proprietary audio format, in ubuntu 18.04 and later versions the opus plugin must be removed.
 ```bash
 $sudo apt remove liquidsoap-plugin-opus -y
 ```
-Adds the `liquidsoap` user to the `audio` goupt and the system adminitrator user the the `liquidsoap`  group.
+Add the `liquidsoap` user to `audio` goup and the system adminitrator user to `liquidsoap` group.
 ```bash
 $sudo usermod -a -G audio liquidsoap
 $sudo usermod -a -G liquidsoap radiola